Sz-Tim/isRev/ms/msDraft.md

 Understanding the distribution of biodiversity necessitates a comprehensive, global perspective.
 Here, I review the work to date on ant richness and communities along elevational gradients across the globe.
-Then, using well-sampled elevational datasets, I investigate patterns of ant richness and *β* diversity across taxonomic resolutions.
+Then, using well-sampled elevational datasets, I investigate patterns of ant richness and beta diversity across taxonomic resolutions.
 Finally, I explore patterns of the elevational ranges of ant species.